sampokuokkanen/who_delegated/README.md

 # who_delegated
 This gem is a simple tool to help you find out if a method is delegated or not.
 My use case for it is when creating SQL queries, I want to find out whether the method is a delegated one, as we have some special logic for those cases.

+Only works on ActiveRecord models, as I only need it there to find out if a method is backed by a column or not, and also figure out if it is a method on the object or if it's delegated.

 ## Usage
 The gem adds the method 'delegated?' to the ActiveRecord::Base.
 You can use it like this: